 As is the case with most dogs, the temperament of an adult dog will depend on whether or not they were properly trained and socialized.
 In the right hands, this dog can prove a gentle and protective family pet.
 They were, however, bred to fight wild animals, so the tendency for aggression, especially with other animals, exists.

-On the other hand, they tend to do great with other family pets, but again this depends on
+On the other hand, they tend to do great with other family pets, but again this depends on proper training and socialization.

 Family Pet and the Best Owners